 - Over 90% of 2013 graduates participated in some type of experiential education (internship, career exploration, clinical, student-teaching, domestic study, study abroad, service-learning, etc.) during their years in college

-- 26,057 located, living alumni (as of September 23, 2013), residing in all 50 states, the District of Columbia, Guam, Puerto Rico, and the Virgin Islands as well as 58 other nations
+- 26,475 located, living alumni (as of September 25, 2014), residing in all 50 states, the District of Columbia, Guam, Republic of the Marshall Islands, Puerto Rico, and the Virgin Islands as well as 58 other nations

-- Alumni Association services include college magazine, class letters and monthly electronic newsletter, alumni board, class officers, website, reunions, national and regional chapters, career networking and Gustie Pages, college merchandise, and insurance programs.
+- Alumni Association services include college magazine, class letters, and monthly electronic newsletter; alumni board, class officers and chapters; website; reunions; career networking; Facebook, LinkedIn, and other social media; and insurance programs.